Together in Christ: 'Comfort Beyond the Frustration, Anger, and Grief from Death' — John 11:20-23

 Key Thought

-What do we do with brothers and sisters in Christ who have lost loved ones to death?
+What do we do for brothers and sisters in Christ who have lost loved ones to death?

-When we look at John chapter 11 and Jesus' journey to be with Martha and Mary after their brother Lazarus died, we can learn some important ways to help those grieving around us.
-When we lose someone we love who is a follower of Jesus, we have one solid bedrock truth we can share with them.
+When we look at John chapter 11 and Jesus' journey to be with Martha and Mary after their brother Lazarus died, we can learn some important ways to help those around us who are grieving.
+When we lose someone we love who is a follower of Jesus, we have one solid bedrock truth we can share with their loved ones.
 While this bedrock truth is not something we should probably share first, it is the truth on which we build everything we say and do!
 What is that truth?
-Your loved one will rise again!
-[1], because of their faith in Jesus, they are not dead but with Jesus.
-[2] You will be reunited with them when Jesus returns in glory, and we will all share together in the joy of the Lord's victory and our reunion with believers from all times and places.
-[3] Our hope and confidence in grief are in this future that we have in Jesus!
+There is resurrection for their loved one!
+[1] Their physical body may have died, but because of their faith in Jesus, they are with Jesus.
+[2] We will all be reunited when Jesus returns in glory, and we will all share together in the joy of the Lord's victory and our reunion with believers from all times and places.
+[3] In grief, our hope and confidence are in this future that we have in Jesus!

 What do we say?

 Usually, not much at first.
 We love them.
-We demonstrate that love through practical and loving actions, especially listening and affirming their sorrow.
+We demonstrate that love through practical and loving actions, especially listening and affirming their sorrow and perhaps doing essential chores for them.
 Notice that Jesus didn't reprimand Martha and Mary for their frustration with Him not being there to stop Lazarus from dying.
 [5] Instead, Jesus wept with them in their sorrow!
 [6] God does not need us to be His defense lawyer in moments like these.
 Instead, God wants us to be His loving, supportive, listening presence.
-The collection of Psalms reminds us that God allowed and even condoned people to be honest, even brutally and angrily honest, with Him in their sorrow, grief, loss, and pain.
-They need to know that nothing can separate us, or their loved ones, from the love God has for us in Christ Jesus.
+The collection of psalms reminds us that God allowed and even condoned people being honest, even brutally and angrily honest, with Him in their sorrow, grief, loss, and pain.
+Our grieving friends need to know that nothing can separate any of us, including their loved ones, from the love God has for us in Christ Jesus.
 [7] That promise never to forsake us includes our times of anger and frustration with God in our grief!

 Eventually, God will open the door for us to remind our grieving friends about the truths of our first paragraph and the promises for our futures in glory.
 That reminder usually waits while the person expresses grief, anger, sorrow, loss, disappointment, and frustration.
 Our being there to love them during this time helps them know God is not abandoning them.
 As time passes, however, we can say the powerful truths to them that Jesus said to these sisters:

-• Your loved one will rise again with Jesus and share in His glory — John 11:23.
+• Your loved one will rise again with Jesus and share in His glory.
+[8]

-• God made clear that they and those of us who follow them in death as disciples of Jesus will be raised and given immortal bodies far more glorious than we can imagine — Romans 8:18; 1 Corinthians 15:35-55; Colossians 3:1-4.
+• God made clear that they and those of us who follow them in death as disciples of Jesus will be raised and given immortal bodies far more glorious than we can imagine.
+[10]

-• Jesus will welcome them into His presence, dry the tears from our eyes, and reunite them with all who have died in Christ — Revelation 7:17, 21:4.
+• Jesus will welcome them into His presence, dry the tears from our eyes, and reunite them with all who have died in Christ.
+[11]

-• We will be with the Lord and each other in glory forever — 1 Thessalonians 4:16-18.
+• We will be with the Lord and each other in glory forever.
+[12]

 [1] John 11:23.